Skip to content

 Hemp fleece

-Hemp fleece is a really very sustainable filling material - but the development continues | Credits: © Shutterstock.com ID 2067362351
+Hemp fleece is really a very sustainable filling material - but the development continues | Credits: © Shutterstock.com ID 2067362351

 • Foam foil